kokonect-link/cherrypick/CONTRIBUTING.md

 ## Localization (l10n)
 CherryPick uses [GitLocalize](https://gitlocalize.com/repo/6464) for localization management.
-You can improve our translations with your GitLocalize account.
+You can improve our translations by signing in to GitLocalize using your GitHub account.
-Your changes in GitLocalize are automatically submitted as a PR (with the title "Translate <locale>.json via GitLocalize") to the repository.
+Your translations added on GitLocalize are **not** submitted automatically as a PR.
+When finished translating, please make sure you create a Review Request on GitLocalize so that we can see your submission.
+Your translation will then be reviewed and if all looks good, we will create a Pull Request (with the title "Translate <locale>.json via GitLocalize") to the repository.
+Your added translations will be displayed as commits authored by you in the Pull Request.
 The owner [@noridev](https://github.com/noridev) merges the PR into the develop branch before the next release.

 If your language is not listed in GitLocalize, please open an issue.